 STEP 3: Perform a Technical SEO Site Audit

 Furniture eCommerce sites are usually large websites consisting of thousands of pages with several products which is precisely why It is essential to have a website that is implemented correctly from a technical perspective.
-What really matters for your website is, before doing any SEO work, you need to do a comprehensive audit to determine where you’re currently at.
+What really matters for your website is, that before doing any SEO work, you need to do a comprehensive audit to determine where you’re currently at.
 Shotgun approaches don’t work in the long run.
-Tools like Botify, Deepcrawl, ScreamingFrog, Oncrawl, Sitebulb, etc lets you perform technical SEO audits.
+Tools like Botify, Deepcrawl, ScreamingFrog, Oncrawl, Sitebulb, etc let you perform technical SEO audits.
 A few things that need to be considered to improve your visibility online are;

 - Fast site load speed is vital to any website as it improves user experience and is also one of the ranking factors.
-Google’s Page Speed Insights can provide a good insight into your website’s page speed metrics, the issues and actions you need to take to improve your page speed scores.
+Google’s Page Speed Insights can provide a good insight into your website’s page speed metrics, and the issues and actions you need to take to improve your page speed scores.
 There are other tools like WebPageTest, GTMetrix, Dareboost etc that can be used for the same purpose.

 - Pay attention to Core Web Vitals as these metrics can influence your rankings to an extent.
 Start thinking page speed in everything that your designer and developers work on.
-Below is a core web vitals comparison for sofa.com, sofology.co.uk, dfs.co.uk at the time of publishing this article (Dec 2021).
+Below is a core web vitals comparison for sofa.com, sofology.co.uk, and dfs.co.uk at the time of publishing this article (Dec 2021).

 - Fix broken links (404 pages).
 Check out the new refreshed Google crawl stats interface within your search console to spot some of the crawl issues encountered by Googlebot.

 - Ensure your site is designed with mobile-first and mobile-friendly principles in mind.